 The Concept of Risk Perception

-Slovic (1987), a professor of psychology at the University of Oregon, affirms that risk perception varies according to inter and intrapersonal, geographical, cultural, and social influences.
+Slovic (1987), a psychology professor at the University of Oregon, affirms that risk perception varies according to inter and intrapersonal, geographical, cultural, and social influences.
 In this way, an “objective” risk perception does not exist (Yu et al., 2019).
 Nevertheless, some factors define perception risk, such as “dread risk” and “unknown risk”: the more a phenomenon is considered unpredictable, uncontrollable, with catastrophic consequences and mostly it is invisible, the more perceived hazard or risk increases (Slovic, 1987).
-For example, people judge nuclear technology as riskier than car accidents, since the first has catastrophic consequences and it is uncontrollable and invisible (Slovic, 1987).
-According to the professor, perceived risk is a mental and social construction, created to help people to tackle uncertainty or danger of the world (Slovic & Weber, 2002).
+For example, people judge nuclear technology as riskier than car accidents, since the first has catastrophic consequences, and it is uncontrollable and invisible (Slovic, 1987).
+According to the professor, perceived risk is a mental and social construction created to help people tackle uncertainty or danger (Slovic & Weber, 2002).
 “It does not exist “out there,” independent of our minds and cultures” (Slovic & Weber, 2002, p.
 4).

-Risk perceptions are shaped and influenced by different factors in the environmental field, which can be grouped into four categories, suggested in van der Linden’s (2015) Climate Change Risk Perception Model (CCRPM): socio-demographic, cognitive, experiential, and socio-cultural.
+Risk perceptions are shaped and influenced by different environmental field factors, which can be grouped into four categories, suggested in van der Linden’s (2015) Climate Change Risk Perception Model (CCRPM): sociodemographic, cognitive, experiential, and socio-cultural.
 All these dimensions lead to change and shape the individual level of risk perception.
 In the next sections, these categories are explained in detail.

 The utility of that overview is to comprehend the precursors to climate change risk perception.
 This variable, used as a predictor in the pro-environmental behaviour model, is fundamental in our study, and therefore it is important to theoretically describe what causes and conditions could be related to individual risk perception.

-Socio-demographic Dimension
+Sociodemographic Dimension

-Socio-demographic factors are related to climate change risk perception, such as gender, education level, age, marital status, city/town size, income, and political orientation.
+Sociodemographic factors are related to climate change risk perception, such as gender, education level, age, marital status, city/town size, income, and political orientation.

-In literature, females tend to have more concerns than males for a lot of hazards (Finucane et al., 2000) also in environmental issues (Davidson & Haan, 2012; Goldsmith et al., 2013; O’Connor et al., 1999; Zhou et al., 2020).
+In literature, females tend to have more concerns than males for many hazards (Finucane et al., 2000) also in environmental issues (Davidson & Haan, 2012; Goldsmith et al., 2013; O’Connor et al., 1999; Zhou et al., 2020).
 One explanation of the gender gap could be that women are more likely to have “a stronger sense of social responsibility and affinity for taking others’ perspectives” (Goldsmith et al., 2013, p.
 6), and for this reason, they are more concerned than male.

 Also, some studies find that education level is positively correlated with risk perception (Meyer, 2015).
 The reason why more educated people tend to be more informed on the topic and more aware of the consequences of their actions (Meyer, 2015; Sun & Han, 2018).

 Recent studies demonstrated that younger adults are more worried about the consequences of climate change than older (Echavarren et al., 2019; Sun & Han, 2018; Weber, 2016).
-However, the reasons for this divergence could be two: the aging effect and the cohort effect, which are the result of being at a certain age point or belonging to a particular generation (Torgler & García-Valiñas, 2007).
+However, the reasons for this divergence could be two: the ageing effect and the cohort effect, which are the result of being at a certain age point or belonging to a particular generation (Torgler & García-Valiñas, 2007).
 This last option could explain the difference in attitudes between two different generations due to generational variations in socialization and lifestyle (Torgler & García-Valiñas, 2007).
 Scholars have begun to alert and mobilize citizens about climate change in the last few decades.

 Regarding marital status, the literature suggests that it may influence environmentalism, especially married individuals and/or with children are more worried about climate change since they think about children’s future than single (Torgler & García-Valiñas, 2007).